commercelayer/demo-store-core/README.md

 Here you have a list of available countries for your e-commerce.

 You have to replace all instances of `"market": xxx` with the related markets of your organization.
-Here the list from your logged-in application.
+To get the list of your markets you can connect to the Commerce Layer Dashboard or by running this command:

 ```sh
 npm run markets -ws --if-present